About this workshop

 Why study with Ardea?

-Doing the course will make you both more confident when talking about modern slavery and human rights and give you a deeper understanding of how managing the risk of these issues in private security concerns can be addressed.
+Doing the course will make you both more confident when talking about modern slavery and human rights and give you a deeper understanding of how managing the risk of these issues in private security.

 Come away with strategies to ensure what you’ve studied has a lasting impact.